RobertDurfee/Causeway/README.md

     [cw] Waiting for connection...
     [cw] Remote wss://192.168.1.35:33207/ opened

-The first host should also confirm the connection:
+The first host confirms the connection:

     [cw] Remote wss://192.168.1.58:43400/ connected

-Meanwhile, any unsent data is buffered.
+All data is encrypted and endpoints are authenticated using certificates.